PRX/analytics-ingest-lambda/README.md

 # PRX Metrics Ingest

-Lambda to process metrics data from a kinesis stream, and stream inserts into one or more BigQuery tables.
+Lambda to process metrics data coming from one or more kinesis streams, and send that data to multiple destinations.

 # Description